rishan-mohamed/myapp/README.md

-Here's a complete `README.md` file that combines all the necessary sections, explaining how to set up, use, and contribute to your project.
-This document should be placed in the root of your Flutter project to provide other developers or users with a clear guide on how to interact with your project.

----

 # Currency Exchange App

 This Flutter application displays real-time currency exchange rates and allows users to manage their preferred currencies.
 The app uses the BLoC architecture for state management and interacts with a currency API to fetch exchange rates.